 We tested four framing patterns, but natural language includes many others.
 Embedded negation ("failed to not"), implicit negation ("refused"), rhetorical negation, and pragmatic variants all deserve investigation.
 Our F0-F3 structure captures simple and compound explicit negation but cannot claim comprehensive coverage.

-Critically, our compound negation constructions (F2, F3) were designed to hold semantic content constant across polarity conditions, avoiding drift that would confound the negation signal.
+Critically, our compound negation constructions (F2, F3) were designed to hold constant across polarity conditions, avoiding drift that would confound the negation signal.
 This methodological choice means our framings are controlled constructions rather than naturalistic utterances.
 Native English speakers would rarely produce sentences like "They should NOT save their daughter if it means robbing the store."
 Whether models fail similarly on more naturalistic negation remains an open question, though the failures we document on simple negation (F1) suggest the problem extends beyond unusual constructions.